imqueue/imqueue.com/_includes/api/rpc.md

 ### Locking

-Locking is a powerful tool `@imqueue/rpc` provides to potentially optimize remote calls.
-For example, let's imagine your system handles hundreds or even thousands calls to some specific method with the same execution context in a very short period of time and obtaining the same response result for each call.
+Locking is a powerful tool provided by `@imqueue/rpc` to potentially optimize remote calls.
+For example, let's imagine that your system handles hundreds or even thousands of calls to some specific method with the same execution context in a very short period of time and obtains the same response result for each call.
 It could be possible, for example, when some popular content is requested by many users, but that content is pretty static at least for this short period of time.
-In such case your backend, in fact, executes the same operations hundreds or thousands of times per second, but there actually no reasons doing that.
-Locks allows to optimize such kind of behavior, and here is how.
+In such case your backend, in fact, executes the same operations hundreds or thousands of times per second, but there is actually no reason to do that.
+Locks allow to optimize such kind of behavior, and here is how.

-When the `@lock()` is wrapping a method it will create an asynchronous lock on the first call and until the operation is not complete, all other similar calls (having the same signature) will wait until a first call is resolved, and then it resolves all enqueued calls with the same obtained data.
+When the `@lock()` is wrapping a method, it creates an asynchronous lock on the first call and until the operation is not complete, all other similar calls (having the same signature) will wait until the first call is resolved, and then it resolves all enqueued calls with the same obtained data.

-For example, if there is a call to fetch some specific blog-post 100 times during the next 100 milliseconds, but operation to fetch a blog-post from a database takes around 100 milliseconds as well, it means that such call will execute the actual logic only once, than resolve all awaiting 100 clients with the same return value:
+For example, if there is a call to fetch some specific blog-post 100 times during the next 100 milliseconds, but operation to fetch a blog-post from a database takes around 100 milliseconds as well, it means that such call will execute the actual logic only once, then resolves all awaiting 100 clients with the same return value:

 ~~~typescript